knappen1337/Vaporwave-Emulation/README.md

 Welcome to the repository for obscure server files and emulation software.
 This collection includes a variety of resources created both by me and by other talented developers in the community.

 Contents
-This repository features server files and emulation software for several old & oobscure popular games, including:
+This repository features server files and emulation software for several old & obscure popular games, including:

 Twelve Sky 1
 Twelve Sky 2